magicjascha/geolocate/README.md

 # Geolocate

 Small webserver app to get coordinates for a given address from openstreetmap.
-This is just an exercise.
+This project was just an exercise.

+## Have a look at the app

+At ... you can find a sample.

+Type in credentials for http authentication: username "sample_user" and password "sample_password".

+You can either type in your address (e.g. "Checkpoint Charlie") at ```/search``` or call the api directly with ```/locate?address=Checkpoint Charlie```

-## Configure
+## Configure for production

 The app is protected by a http basic authentication.
 In a production environment you have to set the credentials with environment variables auth_username and auth_password.
-In development mode these are: username 'foo', password 'bar'.
+(In development mode these are: username 'foo', password 'bar').
+In production mode ssl is enforced to ensure those secrets are safe.

 ## Start the app